CamoCatX/camocatx.github.io/blog/_posts/2021-10-15-my-discord-server-is-up-and-running.md

 8) FredBoat and 24/7 bots are used for playing music in channels.

-9) IFTTT is used for automation, I use it now to announce my new website posts and my latest github commits in some announcement channels in the discord server.
-Also I use IFTTT service to announce my latest website posts in my twitter.
+9) IFTTT is used for automation, I use it now to announce my new website posts and my latest Github commits in some announcement channels in the Discord server.
+Also I use IFTTT service to announce my latest website posts in my Twitter.

 <br>
 ### _References_